 Adding Image borders with Advanced Image Styles

 Advanced Image Styles is my recommended plugin, and it is the one I use.
-It is open source software, was last updated 2 years ago, has 30,000+ active installations, and works well with my WordPress version of 5.2.2.
+It is open-source software, was last updated 2 years ago, has 30,000+ active installations, and works well with my WordPress version 5.2.2.
 Plus, it is very easy to set up and use.
 If you simply need to add solid borders to your photos, this is the plugin to use.

 Moreover, you can install this plugin from your WordPress site dashboard.
 Simply open the dashboard, and click Plugins>Add New

 Type Advanced Image Styles in the Search bar and the plugin will load on the page.

 Click the Install button and Activate the plugin.

 Once you have installed the plugin, adding borders to images is a breeze.

 Open the article in the visual editor where you want to add borders.

 Select the Image, and click the edit icon:

 Click the Advanced Options menu to expand it.